iris42/capris/README.rst

 - Thread safety
 - Works with both Python 2 and 3
 - High-level unit tests for all classes
-- Safe- `capris` doesn't touch the shell
+- Safe- ``capris`` doesn't touch the shell
+- Elegant responses and environment

 ------------